ppy/osu-wiki/wiki/Tournaments/#GO/3/en.md

 ### General Rules

-1. The \#Game\_Osu is a one-on-one osu! tournament supported by Logitech.
+1. The #Game\_Osu is a one-on-one osu! tournament supported by Logitech.
 2. The Qualifier will be in single-elimination.
 3. All subsequent rounds will be run in double-elimination.
 4. Every match will be played on **Score V2**.
 Reviving is allowed.
-5. **The maximum number of registrants is 128**.
+5. The maximum number of registrants is **128 participants.**
 6. Only the **top 128 based on [BWS Rank](https://pastebin.com/3QSaGdkE)** at the end of the registering period will be allowed to participate.
-7. To apply for registration, you need to be under **#10,000** worldwide.
+7. To apply for registration, you need to be at least **#10,000** worldwide.
-8. Participation in the tourney is **prohibited** for members of the [Game\_Osu staff](https://www.gameosu.com/staff) (*with the exception of casters*).
+8. Participation in the tourney is **prohibited** for members of the [#Game\_Osu staff](https://www.gameosu.com/staff) (*with the exception of casters*).
-9. Mappools will be revealed at the end of every week on Sundays on the [Game\_Osu Twitch channel](https://www.twitch.tv/gameosu).
-While using the \#Game\_Osu website, follow the "Planning" tab to learn more about the schedule and the "Mappool" tab to check them out after the stream.
+9. Mappools will be revealed at the end of every week on Sundays on the [#Game\_Osu Twitch channel](https://www.twitch.tv/gameosu).
+While using the #Game\_Osu website, follow the "Planning" tab to learn more about the schedule and the "Mappool" tab to check them out after the stream.

 ### Match Organisation